DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/report-designer-tools/ui-panels/property-grid-non-tabbed-view.md

 ![WinFormsPropertyGrid-Tabs](../../../../../images/eurd-win-PropertyGrid-Favorites-nontabbed.png)

-Click the **Edit Favorite Properties** context menu item to set up the favorite properties.
-In the invoked **Favorite Properties Editor**, enable check boxes for the controls' properties to include these properties into the favorite list.
+Click the **Edit Favorite Property List** context menu item to set up the favorite properties.
+Enable check boxes for the controls' properties in the invoked **Favorite Properties Editor** to include these properties into the favorite list.

 ![](../../../../../images/eurd-win-favorite-properties-editor-nontabbed.png)